-Professor Steven (Shichang) Gao is Chair of RF and Microwave Engineering, and the Director of Post-gradudate Studies (Research) at School of Engineering and Digital Arts, University of Kent, UK.
+Professor Steven (Shichang) Gao is Chair of RF and Microwave Engineering, and the Head of Communications Research Group at School of Engineering and Digital Arts, University of Kent, UK.

-He started his career since 1994 while at China Research Institute of Radiowave Propagation (China).
-Then he worked as a Post-doctoral Research Fellow at National University of Singapore (Singapore), a Research Fellow at Birmingham University (UK), a Visiting Scholar at Swiss Federal Institute of Technology (ETH Zurich, Switzerland), a Visiting Fellow at Chiba University (Japan), and a Visiting Scholar at University of California at Santa Barbara (US).
+He worked as a Post-doctoral Research Fellow at National University of Singapore (Singapore), a Research Fellow at Birmingham University (UK), a Visiting Scholar at Swiss Federal Institute of Technology (ETH Zurich, Switzerland), a Visiting Fellow at Chiba University (Japan), and a Visiting Scholar at University of California at Santa Barbara (US).
 He was a Senior Lecturer, Reader and Head of Antenna and Microwave Group at Northumbria University (UK) during 2002-2007, and the Head of Satellite Antennas and RF System Group at Surrey Space Centre, University of Surrey (UK) during 2007-2012.
 He joined the University of Kent as a Professor in 2013.
-He has held Visiting Professorships at many universities such as Northwestern Polytechnic University (China), University of Calabria (Italy), Xidian University (China), Shanghai University (China), etc.

 Smart antennas, space antennas, space-borne radars, phased arrays, MIMO, antenna and radio propagation for 4G/5G/6G mobile communications, mobile terminal antennas, base station antennas, antennas for satellite communications, antennas for small satellites, RF/microwave/millimetre-wave circuits and RF front ends, mobile communication systems, satellite communications, inter-satellite links, wireless power transfer, UWB radars, GNSS reflectometry, synthetic-aperture radars, electromagnetic modelling and small satellites